June Spencer: Career

 Spencer later twice returned to the series to play another character, Rita Flynn, firstly from 1956 to 1958 and again from 1961.
 In 1962, Rogers left The Archers to return to the stage, and Spencer returned to the role of Peggy.
-She has also appeared on television on Songs of Praise and in the drama Doctors.
-Her retirement from The Archers was announced by the BBC on 8 August 2022.
+She also appeared on television on Songs of Praise and in the drama Doctors.
+Her retirement from The Archers, at the age of 103, was announced by the BBC on 8 August 2022.
 Her former co-star Graham Seed commended her for her "remarkable strength and resilience".

 Personal life

+In 1942 Spencer married Roger Brocksom, whom she had met on holiday when they were both aged 17.
+They adopted two children: a son, David, and a daughter, Ros.

 Spencer was the guest on Desert Island Discs on 28 February 2010.
-Spencer spoke of the long-running Archers story line of Jack Woolley, her character's husband, suffering from Alzheimer's disease, and of her real-life husband of 59 years, Roger Brocksom, who died from the disease in 2001.
-They adopted two children, first their son David and then 30 months later, their daughter Ros.
+Her chosen music included the Hallelujah Chorus and Fred Astaire's "Let’s Face the Music and Dance", with her favourite being John Williams playing Rodrigo's Concierto de Aranjuez; her chosen book was Three Men in a Boat, and her luxury a Scrabble board.
+Spencer spoke of the long-running Archers storyline of Jack Woolley, her character's husband, suffering from Alzheimer's disease, and of her real-life husband of 59 years, who had died from the disease in 2001.

-Spencer turned 100 on 14 June 2019.
+In 2010, she published her autobiography, The Road to Ambridge: My Life, Peggy and the Archers (ISBN 978-1907532252).

+Spencer turned 100 on 14 June 2019 and died on 8 November 2024, at the age of 105.
+Queen Camilla paid tribute to Spencer in a post on social media, calling her "a much-loved part of so many people’s lives, brilliantly combining in Peggy Woolley the roles of reassuring matriarch and 'gangsta granny'."